stiles/aldi/README.md

 ## Automated Workflow

 The GitHub Actions workflow (`fetch_deals.yml`) automates the execution of the scraping script weekly.
 It is set up to install dependencies, run the script, and handle the file upload to AWS S3.
-The workflow is triggered every Sunday at midnight UTC.
+The workflow is triggered every Sunday at midnight Pacific Time.

 ### Workflow Steps